Skip to content

 What is the Environmental Humanities?

-- An interdisciplinary, academic field that applies humanities tools to solve environmental problems and promote social justice.
-Our work balances scholarship with direct problem-solving in the world.
+• An interdisciplinary, academic field that uses humanities inquiry and tools to address environmental crises and injustices, communicate about environmental solutions in publicly accessible ways, and transform societal conceptions of human relations with our environment.
+EH work balances rigorous scholarship with direct problem-solving in the world.
 Review a few important works in our field.

-- A two-year masters program preparing students for careers as environmental leaders and thinkers in the 21st century.
+• A two-year master’s program and an undergraduate certificate preparing students for careers as environmental leaders and thinkers in the 21st

 What can I do with this degree?